Training Assists Mothers to Give Birth Safely

 These missions can be costly as we are required to hire armed security and the encampments are so remote, transportation elevates the costs.
 Help us bring this life-saving training and equipment to these nomadic encampments.

-The program has been so successful that we have been asked to expand to two new communities next year–2018.
+The program has been so successful that we have been asked to expand to two new communities in 2018 and 2019.

 Please help us.